-The interdisciplinary artist, Rachael Romero left Australia as a teen, traveled the world and now lives and works in NY.
+The interdisciplinary artist, Rachael Romero left Australia as a teen, traveled the world, lived in San Francisco and now lives and works in NY.
 Her body of work includes public art, posters, prints, mass installation, film, video, painting and writing.

 In 2018 Romero's Boycott Nestle poster was exhibited at the Museum of Design, Zurich, the accompanying book Protest Posters, published in both a German and an English edition by Lars Mueller Publishers.
 Also in April 2018, her poster "Fight for the International Hotel, (Decent Low Income Housing is Everybody’s Right.
 It is Right to Rebel Against Eviction) was shown at the National Building Museum as a part of their collaboration with author Matthew Desmond to present an exhibition related to his book, Evicted: Poverty and Profit in the American City.
 In 2017 and 2018 her works were shown in the three part Get with the Action: Political Posters from the 1960s to Now at SFMOMA.The 'Unity Collage' made in Romero's Art workshop at the Third Street Men's Shelter NYC, in the late 80's (first shown at the Dia Foundation, Soho) was in the exhibited at the Reina Sofia Museum in Madrid, Spain, as a part of the exhibit: Not Yet: On the Reinvention of Documentary and the Critique of Modernism, curated by Jorge Ribalto.
 In 2016 it showed in the exhibit: martha rosler: If you can't afford to live here, mo-o-ove!! hosted by the Temporary Office of Urban Disturbances at Mitchell-Innes & Nash, NYC.
 Romero's work was a part of How Work Posters Work, at Cooper Hewitt, Smithsonian Design Museum, New York 2015.

 The Cushing/Whitney Medical Library at Yale aquired a number of her vintage block prints concerning medical, civil rights and housing.
 Her work is now represented in the Whitney Museum of American Art online collection.

 ENSLAVED in a Magdalene Laundry, Adelaide, the art of Rachael Romero, a survivor of The Pines, was exhibited at the KPC Gallery, Hawke Centre, University of South Australia, Adelaide in 2014.